Map stores

 to your class definition.
 In this case, only properties marked with the System.Runtime.Serialization.DataMemberAttribute

-will be mapped and saved in the Dynamic Data Store regardless of the accessibility status.
-They must still however have both a getter and setter.
+are mapped and saved in the Dynamic Data Store regardless of the accessibility status.
+They must still, however, have a getter and setter.

 See the MappingWithDataContract